BradoBrain/CombineLearning/README.md

 .tryScan - operator like .scan with option to throw an error.
 Data after error don't come through down.

 // Reducing
+.collect - operator that does not let items pass through the pipeline.
+Instead, it puts all items into an array, and then when the pipeline finishes it will publish the array.

 // Selecting